 - Browse projects in need of your expertise, funding, or contributions.
 Search by keyword, club, language, or topic including area of focus, fundraiser, and polio.
 You can also filter your search by most popular, recently added, and more.
 Once you’ve found one that’s right for you, click on the project to learn more and find contact information.

 - Post details and photos of your completed projects on Rotary Showcase, which helps you share your project story with the Rotary world and Facebook friends.

 - You can find most of Rotary’s documents and publications in the Document Center.
 Browse the most popular documents on the main page or search by category, file type, date created, or language.
 You can also search by keyword, title, and in some instances, publication number.

 - You can link your local database to Rotary International’s member database by working with one of our providers.
-Find more information in the Manage section. (https://www.rotary.org/myrotary/en/member-data-integration)
+Find more information in the Tools section under Manage.

 - You can search for documents, pages, and even clubs using the improved search function.
 Click on “pages” to search just webpages, “documents” to search only documents, and “all” to search across both.
 Use the filters to narrow your search.
-Search now includes applications, tools and links to secure functionality such as the Club & District Administration section.
-We will be adding people, groups and discussions to search in the future.
+Applications, tools, and links to functionality that is secure, such as the Club & District Administration section, are now included in search (current exceptions: Rotary Club Central and Rotary Ideas applications).
+We will be adding people, groups, and discussions to search in the future.

 - After you execute a search, you will see a set of search filters on the left.
 Selecting one or more choices under category, file type, or time will narrow your search.
 Try not to select too many choices, or you might not get any results at all.

 - The search is brand new and will improve even more as you help us fine tune the search engine by using the site.
 You can contact us with questions about content you are not finding easily.